WithPrecedent/sourdough/README.md

 sourdough is orientated toward offline, desktop manager design.
 Because I am an academic, that is the focus of my work and sourdough reflects that bias.
 That doesn't mean that sourdough classes can't be used in other situations - it just isn't designed specificially for those purposes.
 However, if you want to expand sourdough in another direction, [I welcome those contributions.](https://github.com/WithPrecedent/sourdough/contributors_guide.md)

-sourdough takes advantage of some newer python features (dataclasses, __init_subclass__, ordered dictionaries, postponed evaluation of annotation, etc.) and is not compatible with versions of python before 3.7.
+sourdough takes advantage of some newer python features (dataclasses, __init_subclass__, ordered dictionaries, postponed evaluation of annotation, singledispatchmethod, etc.) and is not compatible with versions of python before 3.8.

 ## What's in sourdough?